Angolan War of Independence: The 4 and 10 February events at Luanda

-However, other sources refer that the theory of the massacre is mere anti-Portuguese false propaganda and that only 19 persons died in the riots.
-Following this line:
+However, other sources claim that the massacre narrative is simply anti‑Portuguese propaganda, asserting instead that only 19 people died in the riots.
+According to this account:

 During the funeral of the PSP constables, which reached a gigantic manifestation of grief, with the cemetery full of people, shots were heard outside that caused the widespread panic, especially in the interior, where people practically did not fit.
 In the ensuing confusion, and of the firing fired, resulted nineteen dead and numerous wounded, incident that gave rise to another myth of massacre, that would have reached hundreds of dead, wounded and imprisoned, completely false numbers.
 It must be said that many of these people were probably disarmed, even the force that was going to make the salvos of the order, to accompany the highest individualities of Luanda and that it was a military vehicle called on the occasion, that came to the place, and ended the generalized disorder.
 Also nobody explained, until today, who initiated these disturbances and fired the first shots.